Figs: The Ancient, Delicious, Slightly Weird “Fruit” (That’s Not Actually a Fruit)

 It grows fast, produces plenty of medium-sized, dark purple figs, and is super forgiving if you forget to water it every once in a while (guilty).

-Best part?
+The best part if you accidentally killed your fig tree?
 Even if it dies back to the ground in winter, it’ll regrow from the roots in spring.
 Total comeback kid vibes.

 If you’re ready to add one to your garden, you can grab a live Chicago Hardy fig tree on Amazon and get growing.
 Trust me, watching that first fig ripen is the most satisfying thing ever!
 My tree is 4 years old now and I get so much fruit!